jayvatti/Statify_stat101/README.md

 - **Histogram**: Generate a histogram to visualize the distribution of a dataset.
 - **Scatter Plot**: Create a scatter plot to explore the relationship between two variables.
+- **Dot Plot**: Generate a dot plot to visualize the distribution of a dataset.
 - **Box-Whisker Plot**: Generate a box-whisker plot to visualize the distribution of a dataset.

 ### Analysis of Variance (ANOVA)